 Discrimination – Business law attorneys handle employment discrimination cases involving sexual harassment, hostile workplace environments, racial discrimination, and discrimination based on religion, age, gender, ethnicity or national origin, disability, and sexual orientation.

 Sexual harassment – Business lawyers represent employees who have been victims of sexual harassment in the workplace.
 These situations can also lead to a hostile work environment, which is unacceptable and illegal.

 Business law and immigration law often intersect.
 Businesses may have employees from other countries.
 They may want international employees on a full-time basis, they may need temporary workers, or they may need to bring a worker just for a short period of time for a special event.
 Knowing how to navigate federal immigration laws is an important aspect of business law that helps companies get the manpower they need.

 It is also not uncommon to have disputes with customers regarding a shipment of goods or the provision of services.
 Many goods and services come with implied warranties.
 This means businesses that deliver goods or services to customers can have disputes with their customers regarding whether the goods or services were delivered or up to the standard expected.

 Protection of Trade Secrets

-Trade secret protection is more important than ever given increased workforce mobility and industrial espionage, as well as the advent of technology that makes misappropriation easier than it used to be.
+Trade secret protection is more important than ever given increased workforce mobility and industrial espionage.
+The advent of technology makes misappropriation easier than it used to be.
 The loss of a trade secret can undermine a business’s competitive advantage.

 Business law attorneys can advise clients on “best practices” to avoid misappropriation and on how to enforce their rights in the face of threatened misappropriation.
 Business lawyers also defend clients against claims of misappropriation, unfair competition, and related claims that have the potential to shut down their business.